Care of Common Problems in the Newborn

 Key Points

-- Common newborn problems include hyperbilirubinemia, hypoglycemia-in-the-newborn, infections, and largely benign dermatologic conditions.
+- Common newborn problems include hyperbilirubinemia, hypoglycemia-in-the-newborn, feeding difficulty, excessive crying/colic patterns, and largely benign dermatologic conditions.

 - Early recognition of feeding change, temperature instability, respiratory signs, and neurologic change is essential because newborn deterioration can be rapid.